groky/ember-binding/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## NOTE
+NO RAILS Backend.
+I hope to add this in due course ==> or someone will submit a Pull Request... :-)

 ## Prerequisites

 You will need the following things properly installed on your computer.